paxswill/evesrp/doc/killmail.rst

 .. py:currentmodule:: evesrp.killmail

 EVE-SRP relies on outside sources for its killmail information.
-Whether that source is CREST, zKillboard, or some private killboard does not matter, there just has to be some sort of access to the information.
+Whether that source is ESI, zKillboard, or some private killboard does not matter, there just has to be some sort of access to the information.

 The interface for :py:class:`Killmail` is fairly simple.
 It